Ausumo/Ausumo/README.md

 I’m excited to keep learning about the fascinating world of game development and connect with fellow enthusiasts.
 Let’s create new adventures together! 😄🎮

-Note: This text was generated with the help of AI.

 # **DE:**
 Hallo zusammen! 👋 Mein Name ist David, und ich bin ein leidenschaftlicher Spieleentwickler.
 Hier sind einige Infos über mich: